The “I” in IMRD: Writing Effective Research Article Introductions – Prerecorded Workshop

 January 1 @ 11:30 pm EST

 This prerecorded workshop is taught by Dr. Peter Grav

 In this workshop, we’ll consider both the form and function of an experimental research article’s Introduction and how you can effectively “set the stage” for the presentation of your work; importantly, we’ll talk about how this phase of your article makes an argument justifying your work.
 Topics of discussion include the function of the Introduction, what its requisite elements are, how to write an effective literature review to frame your work and ways of identifying a “gap” in existing knowledge that your work will address.

 This is the second of 4 workshops in the Writing IMRD (Introduction – Methods – Results – Discussion) Research Articles (for students in Divisions 2, 3 and 4) workshop series.

 This 50-minute workshop is prerecorded.
-Please register to receive a link to view the workshop.
-If you are not able to register online or if you are not a currently registered U of T graduate student, please contact Lauren at firstname.lastname@example.org and she will register you manually.
+Please click on ‘REGISTER’ just below to receive a link to view the workshop.
+If you are not able to register online or if you are not a currently registered U of T graduate student, please contact email@example.com to be registered manually.